Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 An active social work service provides family advocacy services to the community.
 A variety of health promotion and wellness programs are available through the nutrition care division and community health nursing/preventive medicine services, including weight and cholesterol reduction, modified diets, tobacco cessation, etc.

-Civilian employees and their families, if not military beneficiaries, may use the military hospital and clinics on a space available basis, but are required to pay for their care.
+Civilian employees and their families must see the off post medical facilities.
 It is strongly suggested that they have adequate health insurance to be used when dealing with the Korean health care system.

 Overseas screening - All service members requesting command sponsorship are required to have their family members medically screened at the losing military installation prior to departure for Korea.
 If family members need special medical care, the Korea Exceptional Family Member Program office will screen the documents and advise personnel on the availability of medical services in Korea, either on- or off-post.